 The backhoe has often been referred to as the Swiss army knife of the construction site.
 It can do a little bit of everything.
 The mini ex may only be fitted with a single arm, but the variety of attachments gives it a level of diversity that makes it very handy, too.

 When it comes to these two pieces of machinery, it can be difficult to know how they compare to each other or when one is better than the other.
-Hopefully, this article will help you make a choice about when to use a backhoe vs a mini ex.
+Hopefully, this article will help you choose when to use a backhoe vs a mini ex.

 The biggest difference between a backhoe and a mini excavator is that a backhoe has an additional loader on the front end of the machine.

-Mini excavators are literally a tiny version of an excavator – usually weighing around or under 12,000 lbs.
+Mini excavators are a tiny version of an excavator – usually weighing around or under 12,000 lbs.
 Their front arm can be used for a variety of attachments, including augers, breakers, compactors, grinders, etc. Check out our blog specifically about mini excavators to learn more.

 A backhoe is beneficial for those projects where you don’t do enough digging for an excavator to be worth it, but the digging arm on a backhoe is a bonus to the other capabilities of the machine.

-The bucket on the front of a backhoe can be fitted with forks, brooms and other types of buckets.
-Just like the mini ex, the hoe on the backside can also be replaced with a number of attachments to really take advantage of the diversity.
+The bucket on the front of a backhoe can be fitted with forks, brooms, and other types of buckets.
+Just like the mini ex, the hoe on the backside can also be replaced with several attachments to take advantage of the diversity.
 Click here to learn more about the backhoe.

 As mentioned above, a mini-ex is usually classified as weighing less than 12,000 lbs.
 The side of the machine has a direct relationship with the ability to lift, move, and dig up to a certain weight.
 Backhoes, on the other hand, can get much larger.